Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 In general, these families – which constitute a large percentage of America – struggle to pay for college.

-They often find themselves facing gaps between what they can afford and the cost of college.
+They often face gaps between what they can afford and the cost of college.

-“I am seriously struggling…how do these kids pay for these schools if they have to do it in their own?
-I struggle to understand where the average person gets this $ if their parents aren’t paying, or doesn’t have the credit to pay/loan?
+“I am seriously struggling…how do these kids pay for these schools if they have to do it on their own?
+I struggle to understand where the average person gets this money if their parents aren’t paying or don’t have the credit to pay/loan.

-If you have a student who has decent grades, gets 15,000 in merit, and receives the 5,500 in federal loans, where does the rest of the money come from when these universities are charging $30-70,000!!
+If you have a student who has decent grades, gets $15,000 in merit, and receives $5,500 in federal loans, where does the rest of the money come from when these universities charge $30-70,000!!
 They aren’t 18 yet, or just 18 and can’t just take out loans themselves?

 Am I missing something?